 Political consultant Andrea G. Bottner, founder of Bottner Strategies, LLC, is an expert in women’s issues and has earned the respect and admiration of some of Washington’s most influential policy makers.
 Bottner Strategies, LLC, works with advocacy groups, political organizations and private clients to offer a broad range of services, including strategic political planning, message creation and coalition building, among others.
-Currently, she is a senior advisor to Urban Swirski & Associates, as well as RightNOW Women.
+In addition to being a senior advisor at Independent Women’s Forum, she is also a senior advisor to Urban Swirski & Associates and RightNOW Women.

 Prior to her work at the State Department, Bottner served at the U.S. Department of Justice as Principal Deputy Director and later, as Acting Director of the Office on Violence Against Women, where she managed a budget of $400 million and a large staff of attorneys, grant specialists, and policy experts.
 In this capacity, she visited shelters, law enforcement agencies, and advocacy organizations across the country, assessing and addressing violence against women.
 As a result of her experience, she spearheaded a $15 million Presidential Initiative that established victim assistance centers in fifteen communities across the United States.